 Applicants to a tDPT program typically need a Bachelor’s degree or higher in physical therapy from a regionally accredited college or university as well as licensure as a physical therapist.
 Further requirements could include an expanded portfolio, letters of reference, transcripts and TOEFL scores if applicable.
 Interested students should refer to individual schools for more details.

-A Doctorate of Occupational Therapy (OTD) is a post-professional terminal degree designed for current practitioner Occupational Therapists.
-OTD programs might entail about 36 credit hours, and may take about 3 years to complete.
-Aside from academic courses, students may be required to conduct a research study or scholarly project, and at least 24 weeks of supervised fieldwork. iii Interested students may want to look for occupational therapy programs accredited by the Accreditation Council for Occupational Therapy Education.
+A Doctorate of Occupational Therapy (OTD) is a post-professional terminal degree designed for currently practicing Occupational Therapists.
+OTD programs might entail about 36 credit hours and may take about 3 years to complete.
+Aside from academic courses, students may be required to conduct a research study or scholarly project, and conduct at least 24 weeks of supervised fieldwork.iii Interested students may want to look for occupational therapy programs accredited by the Accreditation Council for Occupational Therapy Education.

 DOT Program Curriculum

 A DOT program curriculum might help an occupational therapist learn to apply and integrate occupation-based models and theories in various professional practice settings.
 Students might also study to gain leadership skills and/or explore issues and solutions related to clinical education and supervision.

 Because students who pursue their Doctorate in Occupational Therapy may have distinct interests and career goals, some DOT programs offer areas of emphasis.
 These could target students whose interests are teaching, clinical leadership, OT program development, or clinical research.
 As a result, courses could be intricately linked to a professional student’s practice focus.
 Examples of required courses might include occupational science, evidence-based practice, education theory, and leadership.

 Admission Requirements (OTD)